Furretar/Long-Distance-Plushie/README.md

 after connecting, add 5 panels. the available topics are `esp32_1`, `esp32_2`, and `info`. add a text input and output for esp32_1 and esp32_2, and a text output for info.

-# Commands
-open sendMqtt.py to send commands through mqtt, or send commands in serial monitor in arudino ide

-`run` - toggles the motor on

-`run 100` - toggles the motor with strength 100

-`stop` - toggles the motor off

-`strength 100` - changes default strength in the config

-`delete` - deletes the config and recreates it with default values

-`delete ssid` - deletes the entry with the listed ssid

 # To-do
 - setup led